taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 * the website must use PHP version 7.2 or higher.
 * the WordPress version must be 5.6 and higher.
 * no other WordPress Caching plugins must be installed.
-* the WordPress should not be running in Multisite mode.
+* WordPress should not be running in Multisite mode.

 #### AccelerateWP Premium suite

 This is a premium suite which includes [Object Caching feature](https://user-docs.cloudlinux.com/wpos-plugin/#acceleratewp-premium-object-caching-feature).

 The Object Caching mechanism stores database query results in additional storage for quick access.
-This mechanism is really helpful in case if website needs to process multiple pages per second as requests come in and may be helpful in case when full page caching cannot be used, e.g. on personalized pages.
+This mechanism is beneficial in cases if a website needs to process multiple pages per second as requests come in and may be helpful in cases when full-page caching cannot be used, e.g. on personalized pages.

 [Image Optimization feature](https://user-docs.cloudlinux.com/wpos-plugin/#image-optimization)